 We take this instruction literally.
 Nazarenes put boots on the ground.
 We feed, serve, and care for those in need.

-Vegetarian Living:
+Vegetarian Living

-While vegetarianism is not mandated, it is deeply encouraged as an expression of nonviolence, mercy, and stewardship of God’s creation.
+Vegetarianism is deeply encouraged as an expression of nonviolence, mercy, and stewardship of God’s creation.

-Scripture: Inspired, Yet Not Inerrant:
+Scripture Inspired, Yet Not Inerrant

 Nazarenes believe the Scriptures were inspired by God, but not delivered without error.
 They must be interpreted through historical-critical analysis, contextual study, linguistic understanding, and discernment grounded in the teachings of Yeshua.